christopherwhull/aircraft-dashboard/docs/leaflet-test-plan.md

 - `--check-hex=hex1,hex2`: Explicit hex IDs to check for polylines (strict assertions)
 - `--ignore-console=pattern`: Add regex to ignore console error/warning messages (useful for external tile 404s)
 - `--run-id=identifier`: Friendly run identifier that appears in `run-info.json`
+- `--tabs` or `--tabs-test`: Exercise the index tabs (reception, flights, squawk) and click each quick time-range button, measuring response latency and recording `tabs-time-summary.json` in the output directory

 ## Artifacts